Not all of what we require to prepare falls into the category of a traditional survival necessity- food, water, medical supplies and the like.

 Baby Wipes are a Great Inclusion

-During a discussion about this topic, I feel it is only natural for me to bring up baby wipes.
+In a discussion about this topic, I felt it’s only natural for me to bring up baby wipes.

 Baby wipes are a prepper’s best friend, especially when you don’t have water to spare for bathing or are doing your absolute best to conserve every drop.